|Ship name||HMS PRINCE|

-The ship was launched 1670 in Chatham as a 1st rate with 100 cannon.
-HMS Prince was designed by Phineas Pett, a relative of the Phineas Pett who built the famous Sovereign of the Seas in 1637.
-She took part in the Battle of Solebay 1672 during the Third Anglo-Dutch War.
+The ship was launched 1670 in Chatham as a 1st rate warship with 100 cannon.
+HMS Prince was designed by Phineas Pett - a relative of the Phineas Pett who built the famous Sovereign of the Seas in 1637.
+Her first engagement in war came when she took part in the Battle of Solebay 1672 during the Third Anglo-Dutch War.

 In the London Science Museum one can have a look at a contemporary dockyard model of the ship.